awsdocs/aws-cloud-map-developer-guide/doc_source/setting-up-cloud-map.md

 ## Sign Up for AWS<a name="setting-up-sign-up-for-aws"></a>

 When you sign up for AWS, your AWS account is automatically signed up for all services in AWS, including AWS Cloud Map\.
-You are charged only for the services that you use\.
+You're charged only for the services that you use\.

 If you have an AWS account already, skip to [Access Your Account](#setting-up-access-account)\.
 If you don't have an AWS account, use the following procedure to create one\.<a name="setting-up-sign-up-for-aws-procedure"></a>